craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 Alongside physical recreation games, such as ringtoss or kickball, there are small cabins for warmth, table games, drug use, and sexual recreation.

 #### The Killing Fields
 The Killing Fields are directly north of the Depot.
 The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.
+The name "Killing Fields" was given to this area of their perimeter due to the number of Scavs that attempt to breach the Cordon from the north.

 A trail exiting this perimeter leads north into the area known as Broken Swamps.